 - BLM roads within the state are considered open for ORV use.
-A Wyoming State ORV Permit or a license plate is required. - A Wyoming State ORV Permit or a license plate is required on BLM lands. - · If a vehicle is licensed in a state other than Wyoming, a Wyoming registration sticker is required.
+A Wyoming State ORV Permit or a license plate is required - on BLM lands.If a vehicle is licensed in a state other than Wyoming, a Wyoming registration sticker is required.
 WYOMING SEARCH & RESCUE For information or to donate: http://wysar.state.wy.us (307) 777-4900 The next person saved could be you or someone you love.